DanielDeLeonardis/PracticalMachineLearningCourseProject/README.md

 # Practical Machine Learning Course Project

-This project looks at predicting manner in which a number of participants perfored an exercise using the 'classe' variable.
+This project looks at predicting manner in which a number of participants performed an exercise using the 'classe' variable.

 The data is from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.